jsohndata/dark-counter/README.md

 Coding with students on Week 7 at Boca Code.

 ## Parameter
-- Increase Count
+- Increase counter
-- Decrease Count
+- Decrease counter
-- Reset to Zero
+- Reset to counter to zero
 - If counter goes below zero, simply redner zero

 ## Link
-Demo can be found on [Firebase] (https://jsohndata-counter.web.app/)
+Demo can be found on [Firebase](https://jsohndata-counter.web.app/)